YaKsenia/technical_writing_tips/README.md

-Design principles:
+###### Design principles:

-Alignment
-The placement of elements along the common rows and columns, or their bodies along a common center.
+* Alignment - placement of the elements along the common rows and columns, or their bodies along a common center.

-Bad example -> Good example:
+   * Bad example -> Good example:

-Bad example:
+   * Bad example:

-Good example:
+   * Good example:

-Proximity
+* Proximity

-Elements which are placed close to each other are perceived more related than the elements which are far apart.
+   * Elements which are placed close to each other are perceived more related than the elements which are far apart.

-Create groups - brain creates shapes around objects and perceives them easier.
+   * Create groups - brain creates shapes around objects and perceives them easier.
 Place the illustations logically (e.g. here the picture should be a part of the solution, not a problem statement).

-Visual hierarchy

-Create a visual contrast to help users understand what’s important.

-3 ways to show contrast:

-Color
-Good example:

-Bad example:

-Good:

-Bad:

-Add color to headings:

-Shape

-Before/after adding contrast:

-Size

-Whitespace

-The more white space is around the element, the more important it seems to the reader.

-Page design elements

-Table of contents - allows readers to locate information in the document easily Place headings and subheadings in the order how they appear in the document Make revision history: who made which changes to the document and when

-Headers and footers - page number, the name of section/subsection, date of the document, document path, copyright

-Lists & bullet points:
-Include only a piece of information per bullet point, not an entire paragraph Start each bullet in the same way: e.g. a verb or a noun.
-Capitalize the first word of each bullet
-Use numbers to show sequence (but use bullets if sequence doesn’t matter) Make specific numbers in sequences for different headings:

-Captions (descriptions of graphs/tables under them) Specify Figure number
-Specify the fact which is shown in the graph to help the reader catch it quickly (e. g.
-“Profit of ABC dropped in 2017”) The caption should be to the left down side of the figure, not in the center down.

-Glossary - end of document

-Visuals

-Screenshots
-good to underline an important part

-Icons/symbols - used to highlight, should be simple and easily recognized Tables
-Line graphs - show trends
-Bar/column graph - comparison of values
-Pie chart - show percentage
-Flow charts - sequence (may be with icons)
+* Visual hierarchy - create a visual contrast to help users understand what’s important.

+   * 3 ways to show contrast:

+      1. Color

+         * Good example:

+         * Bad example:

+         * Good:

+         * Bad:

+         * Add color to headings:

+      2. Shape

+         * Before/after adding contrast:

+         * Size

+      3. Whitespace - the more white space is around the element, the more important it seems to the reader.

+###### Page design elements

+* Table of contents - allows readers to locate information in the document easily
+* Place headings and subheadings in the order how they appear in the document
+* Make revision history: who made which changes to the document and when
+* Headers and footers - page number, the name of section/subsection, date of the document, document path, copyright

+* Lists & bullet points:
+   * Include only a piece of information per bullet point, not an entire paragraph
+   * Start each bullet in the same way: e.g. a verb or a noun.
+   * Capitalize the first word of each bullet
+   * Use numbers to show sequence (but use bullets if sequence doesn’t matter)
+   * Make specific numbers in sequences for different headings:

+* Captions (descriptions of graphs/tables under them):
+   * Specify Figure number
+   * Specify the fact which is shown in the graph to help the reader catch it quickly (e. g.
+“Profit of ABC dropped in 2017”)
+   * The caption should be to the left down side of the figure, not in the center down.

+* Glossary - end of document

+* Visuals
+   * Screenshots
+   * Underline an important part
+   * Icons/symbols - used to highlight, should be simple and easily recognized
+   * Tables
+   * Line graphs - show trends
+   * Bar/column graph - comparison of values
+   * Pie chart - show percentage
+   * Flow charts - sequence (may be with icons)

 ## IV.
 Requirements

-How requirements should be?
+* How requirements should be?

-Unitary - one requirement at a time
+   * Unitary - one requirement at a time
-Requirement should be complete - no missing information, everything is in one place Consistent - doesn’t contradict with any other requirements
+   * Requirement should be complete - no missing information, everything is in one place
+   * Consistent - doesn’t contradict with any other requirements
-Atomic:
+   * Atomic:
       e. g. not “Validate Fields A and B”, but:
       1) Validate field A
       2) Validate field B
-Traceability - every requirement can be traced back to some need of the stakeholders and documented Current - it shouldn’t be made obsolete by the passage of time Unambiguous - can be interpreted only in one way, express facts.
-Specify level of importance - high, medium, low (some requirements are not necessary, but just good to have).
-Verifiable - can be determined by inspection, demonstration or analysis.

-Two different perspectives for requirements:
-User’s perspective
-Should be written as:
-User type (The [user class or actor name])
-Result type (Shall be able to [do something])
-Object (To [something])
-Qualifier (response time goal or quality objective) - e. g. “in two clicks” System’s perspective
-Conditions (“When [some conditions are met]”)
-Result (“the system [shall do something]”)
-Qualifier (response time goal or quality objective)

-Levels of detail:
-Use cases - high
-Traditional (text-based) - medium
-User stories - low

-Requirement types:
-Business
-User (Stakeholder)
-Functional
-Non-functional
-Interface

-How should a requirement be ?
-Use terms consistently (not “notification” in one part of the text and “alert” - in the other) Define terms in a glossary
-Use an active voice
-Be careful of boundary values (“less than” is different from “less than or equal to”) Avoid negation:
-Bad example - Users without an account cannot log in to the system Good example - Only users with an account can log in to the system

-Don’t give names to components of a future system Don’t speculate (usually, often, typically)
-Don’t express possibilities (can, probably etc)

-Types of requirements

-User story - one or more sentence in everyday or a business language describing what a user needs to do:
+   * Traceability - every requirement can be traced back to some need of the stakeholders and documented
+   * Current - it shouldn’t be made obsolete by the passage of time
+   * Unambiguous - can be interpreted only in one way, express facts.
+   * Specify level of importance - high, medium, low (some requirements are not necessary, but just good to have).
+   * Verifiable - can be determined by inspection, demonstration or analysis.

+* Two different perspectives for requirements:

+   1. User’s perspective
+      * Should be written as:
+         * User type (The [user class or actor name])
+         * Result type (Shall be able to [do something])
+         * Object (To [something])
+         * Qualifier (response time goal or quality objective) - e. g. “in two clicks”

+2. System’s perspective
+      * Conditions (“When [some conditions are met]”)
+      * Result (“the system [shall do something]”)
+      * Qualifier (response time goal or quality objective)

+* Levels of detail:
+   * Use cases - high
+   * Traditional (text-based) - medium
+   * User stories - low

+* Requirement types:
+   * Business
+   * User (Stakeholder)
+   * Functional
+   * Non-functional
+   * Interface

+* How to write a good requirement?
+   * Use terms consistently (not “notification” in one part of the text and “alert” - in the other)
+   * Define terms in a glossary
+   * Use an active voice
+   * Be careful of boundary values (“less than” is different from “less than or equal to”)
+   * Avoid negation:
+      * Bad example - Users without an account cannot log in to the system
+      * Good example - Only users with an account can log in to the system

+   * Don’t give names to components of a future system
+   * Don’t speculate (never say "usually", "often", "typically")
+   * Don’t express possibilities ("can", "probably" etc.)

+* Types of requirements

+   * User story - one or more sentence in everyday or a business language describing what a user needs to do:
 E. g. - As a <type of user> I want <some goal> for <some reason>

-Use cases

-(disadvantage - unlikely to use in agile development)
+   * Use cases (disadvantage - unlikely to use in agile development)

-UML - unified modelling language - diagrams

-Traditional (text-based) writing style - one or more sentences used to specify high-level functionality for business or stakeholders
+   * Traditional (text-based) writing style - one or more sentences used to specify high-level functionality for business or stakeholders

-Types of requirements
+* UML - unified modelling language - diagrams

-Software requirements specification (SRS)

-SRS - description of the software system to be developed.
+* Software requirements specification (SRS) - description of the software system to be developed.